codfjenn/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes
-## Below are the three views of the chart requested.
-Attached are the files that were compiled to create these views.
+## Below are the three views requested.
+Attached are the files that were compiled to create these views in the folder titled The Earthquake Challenge Folder.

 ### Streets View
 ![Streets View](https://github.com/codfjenn/Mapping_Earthquakes/blob/main/Streets%20View.png)